creativecommons/cc-legal-tools-app/README.md

 - In cc-licenses-data, checkout or create the appropriate branch.
 - Download the updated .po files from Transifex to the appropriate place in cc-licenses-data.
-- In cc-licenses, run `pipenv run ./manage.py compilemessages`. *This is important and easy to forget,* but without it, Django will keep using the old translations.
+- In cc-licenses, run `docker-compose run app ./manage.py compilemessages`.
+  *This is important and easy to forget,* but without it, Django will keep using the old translations.
 - In cc-licenses-data, commit and push the changes.
-- In cc-licenses, run `pipenv run ./manage.py publish --branch=<branchname>`
+- In cc-licenses, run `docker-compose run app ./manage.py publish --branch=<branchname>`
   (see farther down for more about publishing).